 Given that I was a teenager in the nineties, I ate my fair share of ranch dressing.
-(And Cool Ranch Doritos, let’s be honest!)
-That creamy, tangy flavour is as much a part of my childhood food story as my grandma’s caldo verde, after school perogies or rhubarb crisp.
+(And Cool Ranch Doritos, let’s be honest!).
+That creamy, tangy flavour is as much a part of my childhood food story as my grandma’s caldo verde, after school Cheemo perogies or rhubarb crisp.
 My love of nostalgic comfort food isn’t going anywhere just because I’m a dietitian!

 I am the avocado queen – I will happily eat them at breakfast, lunch and dinner…and I’ve even been known to put a WHOLE avocado in my smoothie, when I’m feeling extra.
 It’s a flavour and a texture I crave – but avocados are also an incredibly nutritious part of a plant-based diet…for some reasons that might surprise you!